 In this scenario, the professional you go to for help is an auto detailer.

-If you don’t have a local business you know and frequently go to for car needs like this, do some research, get some quotes back and look at online reviews to choose one that won’t disappoint.
+If you don’t have a local business you know and frequently go to for vehicle needs like this, do some research, get some quotes back and look at online reviews to choose one that won’t disappoint.

 One thing to keep in mind is that most shops probably won’t agree to treat just one section of your car’s exterior.
 You’ll have to pay for the whole vehicle to be polished, which can cost anywhere from $200 to $500, based on the size of your vehicle.